rubocode/iTask/framework/elements/events.md

 > **Steve Jobs**

 * Events allow us to make explicit time commitments as part of accomplishing tasks — ultimately, to fulfill visions.
-* Events let us manage time.
+* Events help us organize and schedule our activity.